You can’t take my joy, COVID.

 Sometimes, people mistake Santa’s husband for Santa, but they both just go along with it.
 My son often asks me, “Do my friends know about the real Santa?”
 I just say, “Not everybody knows.
 It’s our secret.”
 The best part is Santa’s husband’s name is David.
 Just like my husband.
 Fitting.

 One of the best jobs I ever had was working on Hallmark’s Mahogany card line.
 I worked on this super cute Black Santa card that we’ve given to friends (it has a sticker puzzle, too!), a 12 Do’s of Christmas card, and I was pumped two years ago when we got the chance to create boxed cards for Target.
-Here’s one of them.
 You don’t have to be Black to send and appreciate Mahogany cards.
 They are conversational and real, so they have wide appeal.
 They celebrate a beautiful culture and a shared experience, and that’s why I loved them, even before I worked at Hallmark.

 I often don’t make time to send Christmas cards.
 The season gets so busy and full with everything else, but since COVID hit, I’ve been trying to send a lot more cards to connect with people.
 So this year, I will be sending out Mahogany Christmas cards.
+They may be a little late though.

 “A Motown Christmas”